 If you have ever felt alone or like you wish you had someone who would really listen, therapy might be helpful.
 One of the greatest things about a therapist is that they are there for you 100% for that time period.
 It is a very different relationship than you might have with a friend or family member.
 One of the biggest differences is that your family members might listen but also want to talk about what is going on with them.
-With a therapist you have complete permission and encouragement to just talk about what is going on with you for the entire time.
+With a therapist, you have complete permission and encouragement to just talking about what is going on with you for the entire time.
 A therapist is someone who has made it their profession to help others and listen deeply.

 Getting to Know Yourself Better

 Going to therapy can help you get to know yourself better.
 Some forms of therapy are focused more on this type of work than others.
 If this is something you are really interested in you might want to work with a therapist who is psychoanalytically oriented or who has a strong focus on mindfulness and meditation.
 A good therapist can help you learn more about yourself if that is something you are interested in.
 Knowing who you are and feeling strong about that person can help you feel more grounded and confident in your life.

 If you have hard relationships in your life (who doesn’t?) therapy can be a helpful way to work through some of those issues.
 For example, a therapist might engage in a role play with you where you can practice setting boundaries or having difficult conversations in a safe space.
 For people who have difficulty with confrontation, there might also be some assertiveness training that is done.
 We as humans are very social beings.
 We often need contact with friends and family in order to feel like we have a full life.
 But if any of these relationships are unhealthy or strained, it can make being socially difficult.
 Working through these issues can lead to a fuller enjoyment of social life.